 Night lights are great for so many different things.

-Whether it’s a fear of the dark, checking on your little one in the dark or your breastfeeding a light will come in handy.
+Whether it’s a fear of the dark, checking on your little one at night or you’re breastfeeding a light will come in handy.

 Brand: The Gro Company